utsavkarkee/photosync/docs/docs/install/environment-variables.md

 \*1: `TZ` should be set to a `TZ identifier` from [this list][tz-list].
 For example, `TZ="Etc/UTC"`.
 `TZ` is used by `exiftool` as a fallback in case the timezone cannot be determined from the image metadata.
 It is also used for logfile timestamps and cron job execution.

-\*2: This path is where the Immich code looks for the files, which is internal to the docker container.
+\*2: This path is where the  Photosync  code looks for the files, which is internal to the docker container.
 Setting it to a path on your host will certainly break things, you should use the `UPLOAD_LOCATION` variable instead.

 \*3: With the default `WORKDIR` of `/usr/src/app`, this path will resolve to `/usr/src/app/upload`.
-It only need to be set if the Immich deployment method is changing.
+It only need to be set if the  Photosync  deployment method is changing.

 ## Workers